EFFYTax/kt_wso2-phpcpp-client/README.md

 ###WS-Reliable

-One way channel is not implemented, i still need to investigate why WSO2 disabled this feature.
+One way channel is not implemented, i still need to investigate why WSO2 team disabled this feature.
+However, Sandesha2/c, the module handling WS-Reliable is loaded by default.

 #Credits
 - Alexis Gruet <alexis.gruet@kroknet.com>